Curtain Antennas

 • Ability to electrically skew or steer the pattern over at least 20 degrees of azimuth and elevation

 Curtains can assume several common forms.
-These forms include vertically polarized arrays like the Bobtail, Bruce arrays, and H array.
-They also more commonly include horizontally polarized arrays like bedspring arrays, Sterba curtains, lazy-H antenna arrays, or distributed feed curtains like the USIA array or HRS arrays.
+These forms include vertically polarized arrays like the Bobtail, Bruce arrays, and H arrays.
+They also more commonly include horizontally polarized arrays like bedspring arrays, Sterba curtains, lazy-H antenna arrays, or distributed feed curtains like the USIA arrays or HRS arrays used for shortwave broadcast.

 Two common installers of large broadcast curtain arrays were TCI and Weldon and Carr.
 While E J Sterba (E. J. Sterba, "Theoretical and practical aspects of directional. transmitting systems," PROC.
 IRE, vol. 19,. pp. 1184-1215) pioneered some early closed-loop curtains, they were mostly single frequency designs.